Mars general circulation model: How it works

 This Mars climate model is a complex 3-dimensional (height, latitude, longitude) model, which represents the processes of atmospheric heating by gases and ground-air heat transfer, as well as large-scale atmospheric motions.
+The model also uses geophysical boundaries which are taken from spacecraft observation.
+These boundaries can include Martian topography, albedo, or thermal inertia.
+By solving the dynamics and physics of the model an overall understanding of the planets processes can be estimated.

 The current model has not been modified for use with distributed computing systems like BOINC.